Updated Feb. 15, 2021

-I published my first book this year!
-It’s a Pittsburgh guide book called “100 Things to Do in Pittsburgh Before You Die,” and you should definitely order a copy or come hang out with me at a book signing.
+I published my first book!
+It’s a Pittsburgh guide book called “100 Things to Do in Pittsburgh Before You Die,” and you should definitely order a copy.

 What’s something you’re working on that you could use help with?

 The Incline’s membership program.
 Our work is free to read, but it’s not free to create.
 Our membership program provides a sustainable source of revenue for our scrappy journalism start-up.
-It’s only $8 a month, and you get super cool giveaways, a bunch of fun member swag, and our eternal thanks.
+It’s only $8 a month, and you get exclusive member content in your newsletter, a bunch of fun member swag, and our eternal thanks.

 What local business do you think deserves a shoutout (and why)?

 There are so, so many, but I want to give some love to Knotzland.
 I admire founder Nisha Blackwell (she was an Incline Who’s Nexter!) for her dedication to sustainable fashion and her hustle in growing Knotzland into what it is today.
 Knotzland’s bowties are beautiful, and I love buying them for all my favorite people.